EskelinenAntti/tmuxide/README.md

 - Remember the name of the session, and remember if there was a session in the first place.
 Alternatively check it with `tmux ls` (this is the step where you run in trouble if you didn't name your session earlier).
 - Run `tmux attach -t project` or `tmux switch -t project` depending if you are already inside tmux or not.

-> That's quite a lot to remember.
+That's quite a lot to remember.

+### Enter tmuxide

-True, and this is where tmuxide comes into play.
+This is where tmuxide comes into play.
 Only command you'll need is

 ```bash
 ide path/to/my/project